alfadaniel283/machinery-spares-analytics/README.md

 The main objectives of this project are to:

-- Analyze historical spare parts consumption data
+- Analyze historical spare parts consumption data, across various department
 - Identify spare parts with **high usage rates**
 - Detect **usage patterns and trends**
 - Highlight **critical components** that require frequent replacement